evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ## System Overview

-### On-chain Supply Validation
+## On-chain Supply Validation

+### Purpose
-**Purpose:** Determines asset supply based on emergent Bitcoin block data.
+Determines asset supply based on emergent Bitcoin block data.

+### Description
-The on-chain supply validation system issues new non-fungible tokens based on patterns in Bitcoin block data, enabling dynamic and perpetual asset generation as new Bitcoin blocks are produced.
-Supply conditions for a collection are defined in the deployment inscription (e.g., `bits contains "3b"`), which references the on-chain validator to verify new blocks as they are mined.
-Once deployed, supply production is generative, immutable, and continues autonomously for as long as Bitcoin blocks are produced.
+The on-chain supply validation system issues new non-fungible tokens based on patterns in Bitcoin block data, enabling dynamic and perpetual asset generation as Bitcoin blocks are produced.
+Supply conditions for a collection are defined in the deployment inscription (e.g., bits contains "3b"), which references the on-chain validator to verify new blocks as they are mined.
+Once deployed, supply production is generative, immutable, and continues autonomously for as long as new Bitcoin blocks are produced.

 Validation occurs entirely on-chain through Ordinals recursive endpoints (`/r/blockinfo/<QUERY>`).
 Each validated block authorizes the production of one new asset within the collection.
-A finality buffer (e.g., 4 confirmations) mitigates reorg risk by ensuring that blocks are not validated until block height +4.
+A finality buffer (e.g., four confirmations) mitigates reorg risk by ensuring that blocks are not validated until block height +4.

 ### On-chain Allocation